CCMurphy-dev/muninn-releases/README.md

 1. Download and install **Muninn**
 2. On first launch, select your department's shared folder (provided by your training coordinator)
 3. Select your name from the trainee registry
-4. Browse courses and practice cases
+4. Browse playlists created by your department
+5. Click a playlist to start practicing (progress is saved automatically)
-5. Take exams when assigned
+6. Take exams when assigned

 ### For Educators